CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Comparison of Encodings

-There are three different encodings for representing properties: JSON, binary and texture encodings.
+_This section is non-normative_

+Binary encoding is the most general-purpose encoding.
+It is designed to be runtime efficient, and scalable to large quantities of metadata.
+Since a property array stores elements of a single type, this allows storage optimizations such as storing boolean properties as a tightly packed bit stream, or data type aware compression.

 JSON encoding is useful for encoding data where readability matters.
 This works well for small amounts of data, but does not scale well to large datasets.
 If the metadata is expected to grow large, binary encoding would be a better choice.
 One situation where JSON encoding is helpful is if metadata will be edited by hand, as JSON is easier for a human to understand than editing a binary buffer.

-Binary encoding is designed for storage efficiency, and is designed for use with large datasets.
-Data is packed in parallel arrays, one per property.
-This allows for storage optimizations based on data type, such as storing boolean properties as a tightly packed bit vector.
-This encoding is more involved than the JSON encoding, but it is much preferred in most cases where performance is an important consideration.

 These first two encodings are designed for discrete properties indexed by instance ID.
 In contrast, metadata textures are used when instances are identified by spatial position (i.e. texture coordinates within a texture).
 Heightmaps and vector fields are two examples.
 This type of per-texel metadata has many uses, but is also somewhat limited by the image formats used to store data.